 Eat fresh and whole: Avoid red meat (beef, pork or lamb) and processed meats (hot dogs and some lunch meats), which have both been linked with an increased risk of colorectal cancer.
 Eat a diet rich in vegetables, fruits and whole grains.

 Exercise regularly: Everyone should get at least one hour of physical exercise per day.
 Make regular moderate activity part of each day.
 This includes exercises that make you breathe as hard as you would during a brisk walk.

 Watch your weight: Being overweight or obese increases your risk of getting colon or rectal cancer, as well as the likelihood it will kill you.
 Carrying weight around the midsection has also been linked to colorectal cancer.
 If you’re not sure where to start, talk with your doctor about a weight-loss strategy that includes both diet and exercise.

 Don’t smoke: Long-term smokers are more likely than non-smokers to develop and die from colon or rectal cancer.
 Talk to your doctor about cessation programs and resources that are available to you to help you quit successfully.

 Limit alcohol: Alcohol use has been linked with a higher risk of colorectal cancer, especially among men.
 Avoid excess alcohol.

-Inspira Health provides advanced care for colorectal cancer at the Inspira Frank and Edith Scarpa Regional Cancer Pavilion in Inspira Medical Center Vineland and at Inspira Health Center Woodbury.
+Inspira Health provides advanced care for colorectal cancer at the Inspira Frank and Edith Scarpa Regional Cancer Pavilion in Inspira Medical Center Vineland and at the Leading Edge Cancer Center at Inspira Medical Center Mullica Hill.
 Call us at 1-800-INSPIRA to find the Inspira Medical Group Primary Care office and provider nearest you.